spring1944/spring1944/LuaUI/Widgets/generatewiki/templates/vehicles.md

 ## Introduction

-This is an infantry soldier.
-Soldiers are the basic unit in Spring-1944, and you always want to have a number of them deployed along the battlefield...
-Don't stop recruiting them!
-Along this line, infantry units are the very only units that can capture terrain flags, and are one of the most efficient ways to provide a line of sight for armoured vehicles (it should be recalled that vehicles have in general a quite limite sight distance).

-Infantry is cheap, but very fragile...
-And vulnerable to almost every weapon of the game.
-On top of that, infantry can be easily [suppressed by fear](inffear).
+This is a vehicle.
+Vehicles are in general faster and stronger than infantry, becoming a determinant factor in terrain battles.
+However, vehicles have some significant drawbacks to be considered as well: In general, manufacturing vehicles is not a cheap operation, and their line of sight is quite limited, usually requiring infantry support.

 {subclass_comments}